MUNWARS/HR/README.md

 ## Tell me about a time when you had to work to accomplish a goal.

 **Sample Answer:** In my previous internship, our team faced a tight deadline to deliver a crucial software module.
 Through effective communication, collaboration, and a well-organized plan, we successfully met the deadline.
 This experience reinforced the importance of teamwork and adaptability in achieving common goals.

-# Societe Generale Software Engineer Interview Questions

-This section provides sample answers to specific questions that might be asked during a Societe Generale software engineer interview.

 ## What excites you about the prospect of working at Societe Generale as a software engineer?